mtfront/mtfront/content/posts/migrated/2022-11-10-wordpress-all-in-one-wp-security-aios-locking-cloudflare-out.md

 ---
 {{< hint danger >}}
-If you find this blog useful and want to support my blog, feel free to:
+If you find this blog useful and want to support my blog or have a coffee chat with me, feel free to:
 {{< /hint >}}
 {{< button href="https://www.patreon.com/bePatron?u=46962965" target="_blank">}}Become Patreon{{< /button >}}
 {{< button href="https://ko-fi.com/S6S130C16" >}}Buy me a boba{{< /button >}}